fengx7/WRF-GC-GCC_ICBC/README.md

 Step 2

-Use the MATLAB script "convert_gcoutput_mozart_structure_new.m" to merge the GEOS-Chem output files and reconstruct the data structure so that mozbc could read it.
+Use the MATLAB script "convert_gcoutput_mozart_structure_selected_domain.m" to merge the GEOS-Chem output files and reconstruct the data structure so that mozbc could read it.

 Run the MATLAB script in the GEOS-Chem output file directory.
 Modified the script before running as follow.